Would You Like To Gain Control Of Your Fears?

 How long will my anxiety treatment last?

 For some people, they may get the relief they need after just a few sessions.
 For others, the healing process may be more gradual.
-Either way, we encourage you not to be too hard on yourself.
+Either way, we encourage you not to be too critical of yourself.
 As long as you’re committed to doing the work and applying the strategies you learn here in therapy, you can expect to gain control of anxiety.
 How long it takes to heal is not as important as the healing process itself.

 Find Relief For Your Anxiety And Confidence As You Move Forward